osg-htc/docs/docs/worker-node/install-wn-oasis.md

 ===========================================

-The **OSG Worker Node Client** is a collection of software components that is expected to be added to every worker node that can run OSG jobs.
-It provides a common environment and a minimal set of common tools that all OSG jobs can expect to use.
+The **OSG Worker Node Client** is a collection of software components that is expected to be added to every worker node that can run OSPool jobs.
+It provides a common environment and a minimal set of common tools that all OSPool jobs can expect to use.
 Contents of the worker node client can be found [here](using-wn.md#common-software-available-on-worker-nodes).